NitheshKumar-B/Design-Implementation-of-2-Bit-Multiplier-using-Cadence-Tools/README.md

-# Design-Implementation-of-2-Bit-Multiplier-using-Cadence-Tools
-Ex No: 06     Design & Implementation of 2 bit multiplier Using Cadence EDA Tools
+# Ex No: 06 Design-Implementation-of-2-Bit-Multiplier-using-Cadence-Tools